ruderngespra/logit-js/README.md

 - variable logs after assignment expressions and update expressions
 - variable logs of parameter values inside normal functions and arrow functions
 - adds line and column number by default
-- option `--verbose` prints function names, typeof info and informative logs inside if statements
+- option `--verbose` prints function names, typeof info and informative logs inside if statements in region
+- option `--remove` deletes all console logs in region

 ### Input